melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 you to query most traditional databases, like MySQL or PostgreSQL.
 Let's take a look.

 SQL, short for Structured Query Language, is a method of querying traditional, relational databases (RDBMS).
-We'll take a look at the relational part in a bit, but for now it's enough to know that SQL is a text language to describe what you want to ask a database.
+We'll take a look at the relational part in a bit, but for now, it's enough to know that SQL is a text language to describe what you want to ask a database.

 If you want to try out the code here, you will need some sort of SQL database.
 You can either install